Apply Now to Join EF’s Young Professionals Network Class of 2022-2023

 Should participants reside in the Washington, D.C. area?
 Yes, the participants should be living, studying, or working in Washington, D.C., and its suburbs, at least for the duration of the program.
 The program lasts from September through May and all networking events take place in Washington, D.C., and its environs.

 Where should the application materials be submitted?
 Please submit your application via EF’s website.
-Applicants need to use access code YPN2021 to access the application.
+Applicants need to use access code YPN2022 to access the application.

 How do you choose speakers for the events?
 EF tailors its activities, meetings, and roundtables to address current events in the Eurasia region.
 Program speakers and events vary from year to year.

-Should reference letter be sent separately?
+Should reference letters be sent separately?
 The reference letter may be submitted by applicants along with other application materials, or it may be sent separately by the writer.
 If the writer of the reference letter prefers to send it on their own, s/he should forward it to [email protected] and put “Reference Applicant’s Name” (e.g. “Reference Jane Doe”) in the subject line.
-All materials should be submitted before the deadline, Monday, August 23, 2021.
+All materials should be submitted before the deadline, Sunday, September 4, 2022.